gravitational/teleport/docs/2.4/faq.md

 There are two commercial editions of Teleport:

-* **Teleport Pro or Business** is for start-ups and smaller companies with up to 500 servers.
+* **Teleport Pro** is for start-ups and smaller companies with up to 500 servers.
-  Users can sign up for a subscription [on our web site](https://gravitational.com/teleport/).
+  Users can sign up for a subscription [on our web site](https://gravitational.com/teleport/#trial).
   These editions send anonymized usage data to Gravitational (see below).
   Users can cancel Teleport Pro or Business subscription any time.